Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

-It is well known that with sufficiently strong measurement (i.e. $\chi$ and $E$ sufficiently large) the cavity field output amplitude will exhibit quantum jumps.
-This is because the measurement will pin the qubit to one of its $\sigma_z$ eigenstates due to the quantum Zeno effect.
-For superconducting circuits this was first experimentally observed in Ref.~\cite{vijay2011observation}.
-We can enter this regime to transition from an oscillatory clock to a non-oscillatory (jump) clock simply by increasing the cavity drive power in the experiment.

-By increasing the readout resonator input power, the mean intracavity photon number is set to around 70, enabling the strong measurement of the qubit.
-In addition, the high intracavity photon number optimises the signal-to-noise ratio (SNR).
-Using a high-gain JPA, we are able to do single-shot measurement \cite{Mallet2009}.
-Thus, high contrast quantum jump signals are observed, and sections of the signals of different qubit drive amplitudes are plotted in FIG.~\ref{fig:jumps}(a).
-The quantum jump signals are acquired by continuously monitoring the qubit state over 250 milliseconds using the single-shot measurement.
-The four traces correspond to qubit drive amplitudes ranging from 0 to $323.4\,\mathrm{kHz}$.
-In order to avoid the overlap between traces, each trace is consecutively shifted by 7 on Y-axis compared to the previous one.
-As shown in the figure, in the lowest trace with no qubit drive, the signal amplitude stays low for most of the time, showing the qubit is mostly in its ground state with one jump due to the drive from thermal noise.
-As the qubit drive increases, the high amplitude signal occurs more and more often, and the measurement signal shows very high contrast quantum jumps.
-By treating each upward jump as a clock tick, the qubit in this strong measurement regime acts as a non-oscillatory clock.
+As mentioned, we can enter the jump clock regime of the superconducting circuit simply by increasing the cavity drive amplitude ($E$) in the experiment.
+A high-gain JPA can provide enough fidelity to enable single-shot measurements \cite{Mallet2009}.
+Thus, by using a high-gain JPA for the continuous measurement, we obtain high-contrast quantum jump signals, and sections of the signals of different qubit drive amplitudes are plotted in Fig.~\ref{fig:jumps}.
+The quantum jump signals are acquired by continuously monitoring the qubit state over 250 ms. The four traces correspond to qubit drive amplitudes ranging from 0 to $323.4\,\mathrm{kHz}$.
+In order to avoid the overlap between traces, each trace is consecutively shifted by $7$ on the y axis compared to the previous one.
+As shown in the figure, in the lowest trace with no coherent qubit drive (i.e. $\Omega=0$), the signal amplitude stays low most of the time, showing the qubit is mostly in its ground state with one jump due to thermal noise.
+As $\Omega$ increases, the high-amplitude signal occurs more and more often, and the measurement signal shows very high-contrast quantum jumps.
+By treating each upward jump as a clock tick, the qubit in this strong measurement regime acts as a nonoscillatory clock.

-The samples in the quantum jump signals in FIG.~\ref{fig:jumps}(a) are classified as the ground or excited state with a threshold just above the ground state signal.
-Thresholding the data yields the blue curve in FIG.~\ref{fig:jumps}(b), which shows the percentage of the ground state samples decreases from 95 percent, where only the thermal noise drives the qubit, to 50\%, where the coherent qubit drive out-competes the thermal noise.
-The average length of the ground state segments in the quantum jump signals is extracted, and its inverse is the corresponding upward transition rate.
-The upward transition rate [yellow curve in FIG.~\ref{fig:jumps}(b)] increases quadratically with the qubit drive amplitude, showing an agreement with the transition rate (Eq.~\ref{jump-me}) calculated in Appendix A.

-To verify the experimental results, the same QuTip simulations are employed to generate the quantum jump signals.
-For the strong measurement regime, the cavity drive strength is increased to $E/2\pi=0.6$ while keeping the other parameters in Eq.~(\ref{eqn:EOM_homodyne_main}) the same.
-The corresponding cavity emission power spectrum given by the Wiener–Khinchin theorem shown in FIG.~\ref{fig_qjumpspowerspectrum_homodyne} reveals that the spectral weight is peaked around zero, confirming the suppression of the Rabi oscillations.